danicvan/danicvan/README.md

 I'm a senior developer with **6+ years** of experience building custom ERP solutions, automating workflows, and creating full-stack systems that simplify complex operations.

-> 🧠 *Transformando ideias em sistemas eficientes.
-Um deploy por vez.*
+> 🧠 *Turning complexity into clarity.
+One deploy at a time.*

 - 🛠️ Integrated SAP, Protheus & Fluig via REST/SOAP/AdvPL
 - 💡 Reduced developer effort by **90%** and billing delays by **50%**